 Applicants from ethnic minority groups are less likely to be successful than white applicants.
 People from ethnic minority groups are also underrepresented on our funding committees.

 We are committed to understanding and addressing the imbalances and biases faced by our research applicants and our committee members.
-In late 2022, we will publish the NIHR EDI action plan: a programme of work which will address the issues identified by our diversity data reports.
+In late 2022, we will publish the NIHR Research Inclusion action plan: a programme of work which will address the issues identified by our diversity data reports.

 Read the 2022 Diversity Data Report (HTML)